 Internal Audit's primary role is to assess the level of assurance that can be obtained on risk management, governance and controls by evaluating whether the frameworks are operating effectively and agree recommended actions to be taken where issues are identified.
 Its secondary role is to provide advice to management in developing such frameworks.
-FCGL has implemented its Group Internal Audit Charter ('GIAC') which outlines requirements, how the function will be performed, and SICL adheres to these.
+FCGL has implemented its Group Internal Audit Charter ('GIAC') which outlines requirements, how the function will be performed.